-Multiple Funding Sources
+Multiple Funding Sources23

-Improving the American mental health system depends to a large extent on both the amount and structure of available funding.
+Improving the American mental health system depends to a large extent on both the structure and amount of available funding.

 Although the Affordable Care Act (ACA) promises to increase access to behavioral health services and promote integrated service delivery, current funding structures often don't align well with service goals and need to be restructured so that they support higher quality and more appropriate services, as well as increased access and integration.